-Because the average age of our CRJ900s and CRJ700s as of December 31, 2011 was approximately 4.1 and 6.7 years, respectively, our CRJ900 and CRJ700 fleets require less maintenance now than we anticipate they will require in the future.
-We have incurred relatively low maintenance expenses on our CRJ900 and CRJ700 fleets because most of the parts on these aircraft are under multi-year warranties and a limited number of heavy airframe checks and engine overhauls have occurred.
-Our maintenance costs will increase significantly, both on an absolute basis and as a percentage of our operating expenses, as our fleet ages and these warranties expire.
+The average age of our CRJ200s, ERJ145s, CRJ700s and CRJ900s is approximately 11.2 years, 11.0 years, 7.6 years and 5.0 years respectively.
+Most of the parts on these fleets are no longer under warranty and we have started to incur more heavy airframe inspections and engine overhauls on those aircraft.
+Our non-engine maintenance costs are expected to continue to increase on our CRJ200, ERJ145, CRJ700 and CRJ900 fleets.
+Our-non engine maintenance costs will increase significantly, both on an absolute basis and as a percentage of our operating expenses, as our fleet ages and these warranties expire.
 Those increased costs will have a negative impact on our financial results.

-We may be negatively impacted if Delta, United or Continental experiences significant financial difficulties in the future.
+We may be negatively impacted if Delta or United experiences significant financial difficulties in the future.

-For the year ended December 31, 2011 approximately 98.8% of the available seat miles ("ASMs") generated in our operations were attributable to our code-share agreements with Delta, United and Continental.
-Volatility in fuel prices may negatively impact Delta's, United's and Continental's results of operations and financial condition.
-Among other risks, Delta, United and Continental are vulnerable both to unexpected events (such as additional terrorist attacks or additional spikes in fuel prices) and to deterioration of the operating environment (such as a recession or significant increased competition).
-There is no assurance that Delta, United or Continental will be able to operate successfully under these financial conditions.
+For the year ended December 31, 2012 approximately 97.0% of the available seat miles ("ASMs") generated in our operations were attributable to our code-share agreements with Delta and United.
+If Delta or United experiences significant financial difficulties, we would likely be negatively affected.
+For example, volatility in fuel prices may negatively impact Delta's and United's results of operations and financial condition.
+Among other risks, Delta and United are vulnerable both to unexpected events (such as additional terrorist attacks or additional spikes in fuel prices) and to deterioration of the operating environment (such as a recession or significant increased competition).
+There is no assurance that Delta or United will be able to operate successfully under these financial conditions.

-In light of the importance of our code-share agreements with Delta, United and Continental to our business, a default by Delta, United or Continental under any of these agreements, or the termination of these agreements could jeopardize our operations.
+In light of the importance of our code-share agreements with Delta and United to our business, a default by Delta or United under any of these agreements, or the termination of these agreements could jeopardize our operations.
 Such events could leave us unable to operate many of our current aircraft, as well as additional aircraft we are obligated to purchase, which would likely result in a material adverse effect on our operations and financial condition.

 The financial condition of Delta and United will continue to pose risks for our operations.
 Serial bankruptcies are not unprecedented in the commercial airline industry, and Delta and/or United could file for bankruptcy, in which case our code-share agreements could be subject to termination under the U.S. Bankruptcy Code.
-Regardless of whether subsequent bankruptcy filings prove to be necessary, Delta and United have required, and will likely continue to require, our participation in efforts to reduce costs and improve their respective financial positions.
+Regardless of whether subsequent bankruptcy filings prove to be necessary,

+Delta and United have required, and will likely continue to require, our participation in efforts to reduce costs and improve their respective financial positions.
 These efforts could result in lower utilization rates of our aircraft, lower departure rates on the contract flying portion of our business, more volatile operating margins and more aggressive contractual positions, which could result in additional litigation.
 We believe that any of these developments could have a negative effect on many aspects of our operations and financial condition.